 1. What is your expertise?

-Avoid the temptation to speak out on everything that’s happening in your industry.
-Creating a niche identity will help you build brand awareness and credibility among potential customers.
+Avoid the temptation to speak out on everything in your industry.
+Instead, creating a niche identity will help you build brand awareness and credibility among potential customers.

 2. Define your audience.